Maikatura/GamerEngine/README.md

 # GamerEngine
 #### This Game Engine is built from another game engine called [BirchEngine](https://github.com/carlbirch/BirchEngine)

+### Setup
+I wont help with setting up this project that's need to be all done by you.

 ### Todo List (More will be added when needed):